-It’s Mental Health Awareness week (12th – 18th May) and the focus this year is on raising awareness of anxiety.
-Here are some facts about anxiety and some practical ideas on how to overcome it.
+It’s Mental Health Awareness week (12th – 18th May 2014) and the focus this year is on raising awareness of anxiety.
+Here is some information about anxiety and some practical ideas on how to tackle it.

 What is anxiety?

 Anxiety is a normal part of human experience – something we all feel at times.
 It is a normal response to stress or danger and is crucial for our survival as it prepares us for “fight or flight”.
 For example if a bus comes towards you as you are crossing the road, you experience fear which triggers physical changes in your body.
 Adrenaline is released which prepares your body to run quickly back to the kerb.
 You experience the sensations of anxiety but these usually subside fairly soon once you are back to safety.
 This “fight or flight” response can also be triggered by things that are not immediate threats to our safety but are nevertheless stressful such as attending a job interview, sitting an exam or meeting a deadline at work.
 A certain level of anxiety actually helps us to perform well and after the event you usually feel calm again.